dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 More specifically, a `jubjub-schnorr::SecretKey` can be created with `phoenix-core::SecretKey` by calling `SecretKey::gen_note_sk`.
 A message can be signed with that `jubjub-schnorr::SecretKey` and verified with a `jubjub-schnorr::PublicKey`.

-Creation and verification of signatures (both schnorr signatures and bls signatures) roughly follow this flow:
+Creation and verification of signatures (both Schnorr signatures and BLS signatures) roughly follow this flow:
 ```rust
 // get a random secret key
 let sk = SecretKey::random(rng);